LuMaul/horloadist/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+If you'd like to add a graphical output of the geometry, feel free.